Profile

 My work integrates ontologies, metadata models, classification systems, semantic pipelines, linked data strategies, editorial architectures, and decolonial critique.
 I treat knowledge not as static content but as a living, relational ecosystem: one that requires infrastructures able to preserve boundaries, encode context, and enable translation without assimilation.

-This understanding is shaped by the many identities I have carried: librarian, archivist, blogger, professor, researcher, naturalist, musician, storyteller, translator, instrument maker, illustrator, and cultural worker.
+This understanding is shaped by the many identities I have carried: librarian, archivist, blogger, professor, researcher, naturalist, storyteller, translator, and cultural worker.
 Each of them sustains my way of understanding knowledge as something territorial, sonic, embodied, ecological, and political.

 Between 2018 and 2023, I worked in the Galápagos Islands, where biodiversity conservation, scientific history, citizen science, degrowth, traditional knowledge, and the preservation of fragile collections converged, and often collided.
 It was there, in the friction between species, coastlines, archives, and disciplines, that my identity as a biblio-naturalist took shape: an approach that reads ecosystems, soundscapes, libraries, and documentary collections as parallel infrastructures of memory, all of them intimately interwoven.
 That work continued across the mangroves, forests, and coral reefs of Panama, where I directed the Library & Archive of the Smithsonian Tropical Research Institute (2024–2025), and goes on today in the mist-covered slopes of Quisquiza, where knowledge behaves like climate and memory circulates rather than settles.

-Nowadays, I direct Tela de Araña, my consultancy in semantic and epistemic architecture; Marginalia, an experimental digital journal; Wayrachaki Editora and El Zorro de Abajo, two independent imprints dedicated to critical knowledge and cultural memory; and estudioparamuno, an ecological sound-memory project rooted in suspended humidity, mosses, and the slow breathing of the high-Andean forest.
+Nowadays, I direct Tela de Araña, my consultancy in semantic and epistemic architecture; Marginalia, an experimental digital journal; Wayrachaki Editora and El Zorro de Abajo, two independent imprints dedicated to critical knowledge and cultural memory; and Estudio paramuno, a creative and epistemic atelier rooted in the high-Andean forest, where I draw, write, build instruments, craft puppets, and give shape to low-tech narratives born of silence, fog, and resistance.

-Across these platforms, I design strategies, infrastructures, and stories that challenge how knowledge is organized, preserved, and activated, guided by the conviction that memory is not what remains, but what resists, transforms, and refuses to disappear.
+Across these spaces, I design strategies, infrastructures, and artifacts that challenge how knowledge is organized, preserved, and activated — guided by the conviction that memory is not what remains, but what resists, transforms, and refuses to disappear.

 Contact and networks